google/mathsteps/CONTRIBUTING.md

 - Make sure you properly unit test your changes.
 - Run tests with `npm test`
+- Install Git hooks with `npm run setup-hooks`.
+This will add a pre-commit hook which makes sure tests are passing and the code is eslint-compliant.
 - If you want to see what the expression tree looks like at any point in the code, for debugging, you can log `node` as an expression string (e.g. '2x + 5') with `console.log(print(node))`, and you can log the full